jaszhou1/sourcemem/models/code/gvm/UoMFitPrograms/QQPlots/README.txt

 gvm_nocrit8.mat: Fit of the Generalised von Mises model, with no criteria variability, to Recognised data (confidence rating >3).

-gvm_crit.mat: Fit of the Generalised von Mises model, with criteria variability, to Recognised data (confidence rating >3).
+gvm_crit.mat: Fit of the Generalised von Mises model, with criteria variability, to Highly Recognised data (confidence rating =6).